 China is the leading exporter of textiles on the globe.
-Recently the Chinese labor costs have risen; the cost of raw materials also has increased.
+Recently Chinese labor costs have risen; the cost of raw materials also has increased.
 However, Chinese suppliers can still provide better quality products at lower prices when selling in bulk.
 What is the general US duty rate for clothes imported from China?

 Importing clothes from China – production areas